dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

     );
     return noteContent;
   }

-  @Transaction({readOnly: true})
-  @GetApi('/greetings')
-  static async allGreetings(ctxt: TransactionContext<Knex>) {
-    return await ctxt.client('greetings').select('*') as GreetingRecord[];
 }
-}
 ```

-We added a new `@Communicator` called `SignGuestbook` to access the Guestbook using the `GUESTBOOK_KEY` config.
+Here we add a new `@Communicator` called `SignGuestbook` to access the Guestbook using the `GUESTBOOK_KEY` config.
 Stop your app with CTRL+C, rebuild with `npm run build` and start your application with `npx dbos start`.
 Make a few visits to the greeting URL in your browser, i.e. http://localhost:3000/greeting/Mike.
 With every new visit, the app should now print a line for the guestbook signature along with the database record:

 ```
 [info]: Signed the Guestbook: {"ip_address":"...","greeted_name":"Mike","greeted_ts":"..."}